dsccommunity/ConfigMgrCBDsc/README.md

   instance that's running SQL Server to host the site database.
 - **DatabaseName** _(Required)_: Specifies the name of the SQL Server database to create, or the SQL Server database to use, when setup installs the CAS database.
-This can also include the instance, instance\<databasename>.
+This can also include the instance, instance\<DatabaseName>.
 - **SqlSsbPort** _(Write)_: Specifies the SQL Server Service Broker (SSB) port that SQL Server uses.
 - **SQLDataFilePath** _(Write)_: Specifies an alternate location to create the